TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-SEQUELlZE-JWT-AUTH/README.md

           }
         };

-**First five parameters are for MySQL connection.** pool is optional, it will be used for Sequelize connection pool configuration:
+## Parameters are for MySQL connection
+**Pool is optional, it will be used for Sequelize connection pool configuration:**
 - max: maximum number of connection in pool
 - min: minimum number of connection in pool
 - idle: maximum time, in milliseconds, that a connection can be idle before being released